 Part 2: Breakthrough Parenting Series—The Social-Emotional Side: Understanding Impulsivity, Self-Control, and Self-Regulation

 The ability to control one’s emotions and actions is paramount for success in school, relationships, and life in general.
-However, many of our children seem to live in a “act first, think later” mode that leads to challenges with friends, teachers, and even parents.
+However, many of our children seem to live in an “act first, think later” mode that leads to challenges with friends, teachers, and even parents.
 This course will get to the heart of what impulsivity is, as well as provide immediate, simple strategies for teaching “think first” behavior.
-In the second course of the series, we will:
+In the second course of this parenting series, we:

 - Discuss what causes impulsivity and distractibility and how to begin managing it.

 - Discover self-control from the inside out, and how and where to begin teaching self-regulation.